 6. "You're Not My God"

 A deep cut that never got the single treatment, "You're Not My God" was written by Keith Urban and Paul Jefferson.
-It ends his 2002 breakout album Golden Road and it remains one of Urban's most poignant songs with direct references to money and drug addiction.
+It ends his 2002 breakout album Golden Road and it remains one of Urban's most poignant songs with direct references to money and drug addiction before he went down a path to a better life.
 Now, in particular, after Urban recovered from addiction with the help of his wife Nicole Kidman, "You're Not My God" matters even more.
+Nothing inspires you more than that once in a lifetime love you find from meeting the right person.
+It's a love thing.

 5. "You'll Think Of Me"